Crimson Quill’s Appraisal #510

 There can be no question that Maniac is the more polished product and, under Lustig’s direction, events are orchestrated in a far less haphazard manner.
 Having said that, The Last Horror Film finds a number of ways to engage its addressee, with all manner of atmospheric and humorous dream sequences and a wonderfully extrovert display of repressed sexuality from its lead.
 It has been reported that, at one point, Spinell actually painted his toenails red, and watching him writhe around bare-chested over a projection of Jana’s face proves a real willingness to reveal his full spread of feathers for the sake of art.
 Meanwhile, Chris Barnes and M. Edward Salier deserve great credit for attempting to edit an abnormal amount of shot footage and, moreover, doing so without compromising his vision.

-At times it is crass and, should you be searching for plot holes, then Winters’ film will invariably begin to resemble a wheel of swiss cheese.
+At times it is crass and, should you be searching for plot holes, then Winters’ film will invariably begin to resemble a wheel of Swiss cheese.
 Should you do so then you’ll be culpable of missing the entire point of the exercise.
 There is just as much satire on exhibit as there is exploitation and The Last Horror Film strikes a canny balance between the two throughout its brisk 87 minutes.
-Cannes provides a suitably starry backdrop to the escalating madness and Winters’ guerilla approach to capturing said buzz ensures that we constantly feel on the fringe, just like Vinny.
+Cannes provides a suitably starry backdrop to the escalating madness and Winters’ guerrilla approach to capturing said buzz ensures that we constantly feel on the fringe, just like Vinny.
 Spinell’s refreshingly self-effacing performance, combined with honest insight into the parallels with his own ill-fated journey, make for a poignant piece of trash cinema which any self-respecting horror enthusiast owes it to themselves to undertake alongside him at least once.

 Crimson Quill’s Judgement: 7/10